rlaborce/rlaborce.github.io/_posts/2017-11-05-excel-formulas-for-ppc-keywords.md

   <p class="code"><strong>=""""&A1&""""</strong>
   <br/><strong>="["&A1&"]"</strong></p>

-  <br/>With the CONCATENATE function, you insert the quotation marks or opening/closing brackets at between the text.
+  <br/>With the CONCATENATE function, you insert the quotation marks or opening/closing brackets between the text.

   <p class="code"><strong>=concatenate("""",A1,"""")</strong>
   <br/><strong>=concatenate("[",A1"]")</strong></p>